Strangemother/py-rocket-example/docs/Project Quick Writeup.md

 But we haven't truly adopted a method.
 However In `graph3/` we've built an excellent graph node connection routine of which we'll use as the "data graphing" for connected control items.
 [Paths.md](v3\Paths.md)

+> All the source within this repo is research through these events.
+Please steal and abuse - but we're aware it's mostly scrap.

 #### Failure points.

 We're not electronics engineers and have struggled with replicating a standard _electronics board_ of which would allow us to build any platform.
 But we feel this complexity is not required, and rather find someone who can model a power chain system.